Loading slang details...

 Informal.

 najah (نجح) means To pass (an exam or course).
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Middle East contexts.
 It is best read as middle east slang associated with Middle East.

 "najah (نجح)" means To pass (an exam or course).
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Middle East contexts.
 In Middle East, the nuance may be more specific.

-"People use "najah (نجح)" to mean to pass (an exam or course)."
+"They used "najah (نجح)" to mean To pass (an exam or course)."

 Casual and context-dependent.